cyverse/gocommands/docs/cd_pwd.md

 # Current Working Collection (Directory) in iRODS

+In iRODS, the **current working collection** is equivalent to the concept of a current working directory in traditional file systems.
+You can display or change your current working collection using GoCommands.

+---

 ## Display the Current Working Collection

-To display the current working collection (directory) in iRODS, you can use the `pwd` command.
-This command is similar to the Unix `pwd` command but is adapted for iRODS.
+To display the current working collection in iRODS, use the `pwd` command.
+This command is similar to the Unix `pwd` command but tailored for iRODS.

 ### Syntax
 ```sh